vskarleas/vskarleas/README.md

-Got it.
-Here's the README with the em dashes replaced — using colons, parentheses, and mid-dots instead:

----

 # 👋 Hi, I'm Vasilis Skarleas!

 I'm a robotics engineer and graduate of Polytech Sorbonne (Diplôme d'ingénieur en robotique) and ÉTS Montréal, focused on building robots that work alongside people, not instead of them.
 My interests run across space, automotive, and medical robotics.
 Check out my CV and bio at [vskarleas.com](https://vskarleas.com/).